 Support is also available from the Australian Government to help businesses impacted by COVID-19.

-- The Australian Government has announced a number of measures to support businesses to manage cash flow challenges and retain employees.
+- The Treasury department of the Australian Government offers a number of temporary assistance measures to support businesses to manage cash flow challenges and retain employees.

-- The Australian Taxation Office (ATO) is offering relief measures to help businesses having difficulty meeting tax and super obligations.
-You can also call their emergency support hotline on 1800 806 218.
+- The Australian Taxation Office (ATO) provides information and support for businesses having difficulty meeting tax and super obligations.

 For additional resources, support services, information and advice, see: